hwipl/blog/drafts/file-server-with-samba-and-ansible/README.md

 //10.20.2.1/guest /mnt/site2-share-guest cifs guest,uid=1000 0 0
 ```

+The mount option `uid` specifies the ID of the user that owns all files and
-Replace the user ID `1000` in the option `uid` with the user ID of your user.
+subdirectories of the mounted share (here `1000`).
+Replace the user ID `1000`
+in this option with the user ID of the local user on the client that should be
+able to access the mounted share.

 ## Conclusion